BY JENNY VALENTISH

 HOW DO YOU HAVE ‘FREQUENTLY ASKED QUESTIONS’ WHEN THE BOOK ONLY CAME OUT TODAY?

 I am also a fiction writer.
 My 2014 novel, Cherry Bomb, is still available from certain electronic commerce sites.

-Woman of Substances is published by Black Inc and is available from all good bookshops and the usual online vendors: Readings, Booktopia, Amazon, iTunes, etc.
+Woman of Substances is published by Black Inc in Australia; by Wavesound as an audio book; and by Head of Zeus imprint Amina in the UK and UK (to come - May/Sep 2018).
+It's available from all good Australian bookshops and the usual online vendors: Readings, Booktopia, Amazon, iTunes, etc.

 Illustration: Phoebe Paradise

 "Like a tour guide in a foreign land, Valentish waves a flag and provides a path back from the abyss.
 This is an enormously compelling, confronting and informative piece on addiction and recovery from a female perspective.
 I know a lot of people I want to give this book to."

 "Raw, revealing, at times heartbreaking, but searingly honest and aimed to support anyone who is wondering if they will ever recover from addiction.
 Beautifully written, it prompts a broader discussion around the role women's hormones can play in one's addiction and recovery story, and how little this has been considered when it comes to models of recovery.
 Jenny avoids cliches like the plague and instead tells a truly hopeful story about one women who has come to terms with who she is.
 She looks the beast in the eyes."

 "A compelling blend of the sociology, psychology, and physiology that drives female addiction, seasoned by the author's self-serrating humour and remarkable skill."